Chikmagalur

 TL;DR Summary

-• Perfect for peaceful, nature-driven getaways. 🌿
+• Perfect for peaceful, budget-friendly getaways.

-• Ideal for trekking, culture, and slow travel. 🥾
+• Ideal for trekkers and slow travelers.

 Why Visit Chikmagalur?